ajchili/sync/README.md

 ## setup
 1. Check to see if Java is installed
-	* The easiest way to do this is to go to the [Java Download Page](https://www.java.com/en/download/) and download the latest version.
-After downloading the latest version, run the installer.
-This will either install, update, or notify you that Java is installed.
+	1. The easiest way to do this is to go to the [Java Download Page](https://www.java.com/en/download/) and download the latest version
+	2. After downloading the latest version, run the installer
+	3. This will either install, update, or notify you that Java is installed
 2. Download and install [vlc](http://www.videolan.org/vlc/index.html)
 3. Download [sync](https://www.github.com/ajchili/sync/releases)
 	* The latest stable version can be found in the link above